seomoz/integrations-extras/rethinkdb/README.md

 Get metrics from rethinkdb service in real time to:

-* Visualize and monitor rethinkdb states
+* Visualize and monitor rethinkdb stats
-* Be notified about rethinkdb failovers and events.
+* Be notified about rethinkdb failures and events.
+* Monitor rethinkdb tables and databases stats by filtering them by tags (rethinkdb_table, rethinkdb_db)

 ## Installation